Filing review petition will harm Hindu-Muslim unity: Minority panel chief

 "Review petition should not be filed at all because all sides, including the All India Muslim Personal Law Board (AIMPLB) and the Jamiat Ulema-i-Hind, had promised that the verdict given by the Supreme Court will be respected," Rizvi said.
 He alleged that Muslim bodies like the AIMPLB and the Jamiat were going back on their word after making the proclamation that the apex court's verdict would be respected.

-"Not just now, for years they have been saying that they will accept the verdict by the Supreme Court, then what is the need for a review?"
+"Not just now, for years they have been saying that they will accept the verdict by the Supreme Court, then what is the need for review?"
 Rizvi asked.
-He wondered what was the point of the Muslim bodies in filing a review petition if they were also saying the review petition would be rejected "100 percent".
+He wondered what was the point of the Muslim bodies in filing a review petition if they were also saying the review petition would be rejected "100 per cent".

 The five-judge constitution bench also directed the Centre to allot a five-acre plot to the Sunni Waqf Board in Ayodhya to build a mosque.
 Rizvi said the Muslim side should accept the five-acre land, adding that they would be respecting the government and the court by doing so.